Off-screen drawing and alias (alpha)

 How to use

-Enabling offscreen drawing for a part draws the objects in the part in memory.
+Enabling off-screen drawing for parts draws in memory the objects in the part.

-Enabling offscreen drawing of aliases draws the referenced object of the alias in memory.
+Enabling off-screen drawing for aliases draws in memory the referenced object of the alias.

-If the alias references a part, then if the part’s offscreen drawing is enabled, the content to be transferred to the canvas is drawn in memory; if off-screen drawing is disabled, the objects in the part are drawn in memory.
+When the alias references a part, if the part’s off-screen drawing is enabled, the content to be transferred to the canvas is drawn in memory; if off-screen drawing is disabled, the objects in the part are drawn in memory.

 Settings are made in the inspector palette.

-- Check offscreen drawing in the inspector palette.
+- Select the [Off-screen drawing] (1) checkbox in the inspector palette.

-- The items below offscreen drawing (②) will be enabled and each setting can be changed.
+- Items below [Off-screen drawing] (2) will be enabled, allowing each setting to be changed.

-- At the same time, Grouping is automatically checked.
+- At the same time, the [Grouping] (3) checkbox is automatically selected.

 ---|---|